Yoga for the Winter Doldrums

 Downward Facing Dog is an inversion which encourages better blood flow throughout the body and relieves neck and back tension.
 Increased blood flow to the brain is particularly beneficial in relieving headaches, mental fogginess, and mild depression.

-Like Sphinx pose, this simple backbend opens up the front body and helps to boost energy.
+Like Sphinx pose, this simple lunge and backbend opens up the front body and helps to boost energy.

-To learn more about seasonal affective disorder as well as practices for lifting your spirits when winter gets you down, be sure to read my blog, “6 Strategies for Combating the Winter Blues.”
+To learn more about seasonal affective disorder as well as practices for lifting your spirits when winter gets you down, be sure to read, “6 Strategies for Combating the Winter Blues.”
 Be well!